 What makes stretch texts challenging?
 The answer to this is the text level and text vocabulary.
 If we make students familiar with the challenging vocabulary, it will improve their ability to understand.
 As you teach the vocabulary, also teach how the words are connected to the rest of the text.
 Demonstrate context clues and anaphoric relationships.
 This is when one word replaces another word within the text.
 Show your students noun replacements, verb replacements, and clause replacements to make meaning clear.
 If students can watch for these connections, they will be able to better use these clues to figure out meaning.

-Tackle Texts Together with Think Aloud
+Tackle Stretch Texts Together with Think Aloud

 Model, Model, Model!
-Our students need to see how to break down and think about texts before they can tackle the texts independently.
+Our students need to see how to break down and think about stretch texts before they can tackle the texts independently.
 Start with short articles that you can project.
 Read through the text once to get the gist first.
 Then, reread with pauses for discussing key point.
 Show your students how to mark the text in the margins, but have a hard copy with sticky notes on hand that you can demonstrate how good readers take notes.
 Finally, once you’ve broken down the text, have your students take over with text dependent questions that require them to use text information.

-Practice the Process
+Practice the Stretch Texts Process

 As you work with texts, use a common process to help scaffold your students’ routines.
 Discuss the connections students can make to the readings as well as the process.
 With my students, I use the acronym PROOF to find the proof in our reading.

-P: Preview and Prepare…Students look for clues as well as work with vocabulary
+- Preview and Prepare…Students look for clues as well as work with vocabulary

 - Read…Read to get the gist.
 Record important information.

 - Outline and Underline…Reread and mark the text with a pencil.
 Take notes in the margins.

 - Organize your thinking…Check questions for the information needed to accurately respond.

 - Flag the evidence and highlight it…Student confirms answer is correct.

-I think the most important teaching strategy is talk.
+To help my students with the process, I used this anchor chart to guide our lessons with stretch texts.
+As you use it, I think the most important teaching strategy you can use to help is talk.
 If we get kids to talk about their reading, we can work out the confusions.
 As we listen to our students work through texts, we can clarify for them when disconnect happens.